0xPolygon/polygon-edge-docs/docs/working-with-node/backup-restore.md

 ### Step 1: Stop the running client

-Since the Polygon-SDK uses **LevelDB** for data storage, the Polygon-SDK node needs to be stopped for the duration of the backup, as **LevelDB** doesn't allow for concurrent access to its database files.
+Since the Polygon Edge uses **LevelDB** for data storage, the node needs to be stopped for the duration of the backup, as **LevelDB** doesn't allow for concurrent access to its database files.

 Additionally, the Polygon Edge also does data flushing on close.